 - Reduce their frequence of claims or severity of days absent due to injuries by 10% or more below the previous year's frequency or severity

 - OR maintain both frequence and severity at zero.

 The Champaign County Safety Council was reorganized in 2005 and hosts monthly meetings on topics related to occupational safety, accident prevention, risk management and workers' compensation issues.

 In addition, the program allows for representatives from business and industry to network and share ideas beneficial to workplace safety.
 The Champaign County Safety Council includes representatives from 30 local businesses.

-The CCSC meets on the third Wednesday of each month at the Urbana Champaign Senior Center at 7:30 am.
+The CCSC meets on the third Wednesday of each month at the Champaign County Community Building at 7:30 am.